 In May 2020, the IASB issued amendments to IAS 37 to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
 The amendments apply a "directly related cost approach".
 The costs that relate directly to a contract to provide goods or services include both incremental costs and an allocation of costs directly related to contract activities.
-General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.
+General and administrative costs that do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.

-The amendments are effective for annual reporting periods beginning on or after 1 January 2022.
-The Company will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
+The Company will apply these amendments to contracts for which it has not yet fulfilled all its obligations on January 1, 2022.
+The amendments are not expected to have a material impact on the Company.